 So how do you foster culture, communication and collaboration when there are no set core hours, no daily in-person cues, no physical compound?
 Mike Knoop, Co-founder and CPO at Zapier, joins us to talk about the top two remote challenges, four pillars of communication and how everything at Zapier—from hiring to onboarding, communication channels, retreats and more—is intentional by design.

 Looking for more insights on leadership strategies and high-performing teams?
-Join us at Design Leadership Camp Santa Fe.
+Join us at an upcoming event.

 Carl Smith: Hey, everybody and welcome back to The Bureau Briefing.
 It's Carl and with me today, I have one of the co-founders of Zapier, Mr. Mike Knoop.
 How are you, Mike?